-In 2017, Ritholtz Wealth Management was named ETF Advisor of the Year.
+Launched in 2013, RWM is a financial planning and asset management firm, with over $825 million in assets under management, offering Financial Planning and Wealth Management to the investing public.
+In 2017, RWM was named ETF Advisor of the Year.
 The firm was also named to the Financial Times Top 300 Advisors in the US, and is the 4th fastest-growing RIA in America, according to Financial Advisor magazine.

 “To say that Barry Ritholtz ‘pulls no punches’ is like saying that Joe Louis had a nice right cross.”-Jesse’s Café Américain

-In 2008-09, Ritholtz wrote the book Bailout Nation, published by Wiley in 2009; the updated paperback was released in 2010.
+In 2008-09, Ritholtz wrote the book Bailout Nation, published by Wiley in 2009; with an updated paperback released in 2010.
 Bailout Nation became the best reviewed book on the bailouts, with NYT calling it “Irreverent,” and “an important book about a complicated subject, and yet you could still read it at the beach.”
 WSJ noted “If you want to know how we got into this mess and what might still be coming, this is the book for you.”
 Bloomberg praised it as “A valuable new contribution to our understanding of how we arrived at this sorry juncture.”
-Bailout Nation was named “Investment Book of the Year” by Stock Trader’s Almanac, and won aFirst Amendment Award for Outstanding Journalism: Best Book.
-Numerous media — USA Today, Miami Herald, Marketplace Radio — named it as one of the best finance/business books of 2009.
+Bailout Nation was named “Investment Book of the Year” by Stock Trader’s Almanac, and won a First Amendment Award for Outstanding Journalism: Best Book.
+Numerous media — USA Today, Miami Herald, Marketplace Radio — named Bailout Nation as one of the best finance/business books of 2009.

 Mr. Ritholtz performed his graduate studies at Yeshiva University’s Benjamin N. Cardozo School of Law in New York, where he focused on Economics, Anti-Trust and Corporate Law.
 He was a member of the Law Review, and graduated Cum Laude with a 3.56 GPA.
 His undergraduate work was at Stony Brook University, where on a Regents Scholarship, he focused on Mathematics and Physics, graduating with an Bachelor Arts & Sciences degree in Political Science.
 He was a member of the Stony Brook Equestrian Team, and competed successfully in the National Championships (1981) of the Intercollegiate Horse Show Association.
 In addition to writing the National Affairs column for the campus weekly (The Stony Brook Press), he was elected Vice-President of the student body.
 (Ritholtz best describes it as his Bizarre Academic Career)

 When not bemoaning the New York Knicks‘ all-too-frequent offensive lapses, Mr. Ritholtz is a vintage sports car enthusiast.
-He and his wife Wendy, an artist and teacher, live on the North Shore of Long Island, New York with monsters Teddy and Jackson.
+He and his wife Wendy, an artist and teacher, live on the North Shore of Long Island, New York with their monsters Teddy and Jackson.